 Two major umbrella not-for-profits regulate the majority of doctor certifications.
 The American Board of Medical Specialties oversees 24 member boards.
 Nearly 85 percent of the 700,000 licensed U.S. physicians are certified by an ABMS member board.
 The American Osteopathic Association is the other major player in certification, supervising 18 specialty boards.
 Approximately 38 percent of the 54,700 osteopathic doctors actively practicing in the U.S. are AOA certified.

 "A patient who selects a board-certified physician knows that doctor has taken an extra step to provide quality care through a commitment to lifelong learning," ABMS President Dr. Kevin Weiss says.

 Member boards of both groups offer certifications in many of the same specialities, such as emergency medicine and pediatrics.
 In order to keep pace with advances in medicine, each requires recertification every six to 10 years, depending on the specialty.

 Board certification applies to dentists as well, although their credentials can be tougher to verify.
 The American Dental Association recognizes nine specialty member boards.
 Five of those allow patients to check certifications online for free.
 The rest charge $25 for the information.
 One board even requires the patient to enter the dentist's social security number.

-Many young doctors aren't yet board certified because some specialties require up to four years of additional residency training before they can apply.
-Some doctors simply choose not to seek board certification, yet others use the term "board eligible" for years with no intention of getting certified.
+Many young doctors may not be board certified because some specialties require up to four years of additional residency training before they can apply.
+Some doctors simply choose not to seek board certification, while others use the term "board eligible" for years with no intention of getting certified.